Ikechukwu-Okwuchukwu-Amaechina/notes-app/README.md

 ```

 Notes:
-- Tests run against a temporary DB file (process.env.DB_FILE) and won't touch `data/db.json`.
-- The app is exported from `index.js` for testing; the server only starts when run directly.
+- The app is exported from `index.js`; server starts only when run directly.
+## Security

+- Helmet for secure HTTP headers
+- Rate limiting on login (15 minutes window, max 20 attempts)
+- Basic input validation for phone (signup) and tags (notes)